silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/05_Middlewares.md

 HTTP Middlewares allow you to put code that will run before or after.
 These might be used for authentication, logging, caching, request processing, and many other purposes.
-Note this interface replaces the SilverStripe 3 interface, [api:RequestFilter], which still works but is deprecated.
+Note this interface replaces the SilverStripe 3 interface, [api:SilverStripe\Control\RequestFilter], which still works but is deprecated.

 To create a middleware class, implement `SilverStripe\Control\HTTPMiddleware` and define the `process(HTTPRequest $request, callbale $delegate)` method.
 You can do anything you like in this